 Table of Contents

-Yes, you can borrow against your life insurance policy if the plan you choose has cash value.
+You can borrow money against permanent life insurance policies that have cash value.
+Permanent life insurance policies stay in place for the duration of your life, as long as you pay premiums.
+They are different from term life insurance policies, which only provide coverage for a specific amount of time.
 Cash value is a portion of your life insurance payment put into a savings-like account that grows tax-free over time.1 The cash value component is typically found in whole life insurance plans and isn't an option in term life insurance policies.1

-You can take out life insurance loans against the value of the death benefit within a life insurance plan.1 The death benefit is the portion of money paid to the beneficiary when the life insurance policy owner passes.2 The value of the life insurance policy itself is used to help guarantee the loan will be paid back.1
+You can take out life insurance loans against the value of the death benefit within a life insurance plan, which is the portion of money paid to the beneficiary when the policyowner dies.1 This is the amount that accrues cash value, and the amount you can borrow depends on how much cash value you’ve accrued and the insurer’s rules.
+However, policyholders can often borrow up to 90% of their cash value.1 The value of the life insurance policy itself is used to help guarantee the loan will be paid back.1

 When you borrow against life insurance, these loans are taken out with the life insurance company rather than a bank or credit card company.
 They often come with a simpler approval process, since you technically own your life insurance plan's death benefit and cash value.1 Life insurance companies will charge interest on the loan monthly, and you can either pay it as it comes in or let it accrue and pay it all later.1